kianzohoury/VAE/README.md

 # Visualizations
 ### Image Reconstruction
 We can visualize the generative capabilities of the VAE model (selected with a latent size of 20).
-Below, the images are reconstructed using both the encoder and decoder, from unseen test data:
+Below, the images x' are reconstructed using both the encoder and decoder, namely, x' = dec(enc(x)), from unseen test data x:

 <p align="middle" float="left">
   <img src="output/VAE/comparison_1.jpg" width="100%" />